 What causes them?

-Most women have some form of cramping, back pain and bleeding with their menstrual cycle.
-What does it mean if you have heavy bleeding, your period lasts longer than a week, pelvic pain that doesn’t go away?
+Most women have some form of cramping, back pain, and bleeding during their menstrual cycle.
+What does it mean if you have heavy bleeding, your period lasts longer than a week, and pelvic pain that doesn’t go away?
 Is it something serious?
 How can it be treated?
 Is there a way to prevent it?

-Uterine fibroids are growths of the uterus that occur during childbearing years.
+Uterine fibroids are growths of the uterus that occur during the childbearing years.
 They are typically noncancerous and don’t increase your risk of developing uterine cancer.
-It’s thought that develop from stem cells in the smooth muscular tissue of your uterus.
-A single cell divides repeatedly resulting in a firm, rubbery mass that is distinguishable from the surrounding tissue.
-They can grow slowly, rapidly or not at all.
-Some will go through growth spurts and others shrink by themselves.
-They can appear during pregnancy and disappear or shrink in size as the uterus returns to its normal size after.
-Fibroids are classified by their location.
-Intramural grow inside the muscular uterine wall, submucosal grow on the inner lining of the uterine cavity and subserosal grow on the outside of the uterus.
-Most don’t interfere with getting pregnant, but submucosal can cause infertility and pregnancy loss due to their location.
-All fibroids put you at risk for complications during pregnancy, like placental abruption, restricting fetal growth and preterm delivery.
+It’s thought they originate from stem cells in the smooth muscular tissue of your uterus.
+A single cell repeatedly divides, resulting in a firm, rubbery mass that is distinguishable from the surrounding tissue.
+They can grow slowly, rapidly, or not at all.
+Some will go through growth spurts, and others shrink by themselves.
+Some appear during pregnancy but usually disappear or shrink as the uterus returns to its normal size.

 Unfortunately, there isn’t a definite way to prevent uterine fibroids from occurring.
-You can make lifestyle choices that can potentially be helpful, such as eating a healthy diet and exercising regularly to maintain a normal weight.
+You can make lifestyle choices that reduce the risk, such as eating a healthy diet and exercising regularly to maintain a normal weight.
 It’s also important not to consume excessive amounts of alcohol.
-If you take hormonal contraceptives, you might have the side benefit of not developing fibroids because they are thought to play a role in preventing them.
+Taking hormonal contraceptives might prevent fibroids from developing.